Anna Mendelssohn: Grace Lake

 Three volumes of her poetry were published by Equipage under the literary pseudonym Grace Lake.
 Viola Tricolor published in 1993 was followed by Bernache nonnette in 1995; a review of the latter in Angel Exhaust magazine saw it as a critique of left-wing politics since 1970 for seeing the population it hopes to serve as a single group rather than as millions of individual people, a critique which the reviewer Andrew Duncan linked to the poet's own history.
 1997 saw the appearance of Tondo Aquatique, which had a theme of the relationship between water and language.

 In 2000, a full book of Mendelssohn's poetry was published by Salt Publishing under its Folio imprint and Equipage, this time not using her pseudonym.
 As with previous publications, it was due to efforts from others, rather than Mendelssohn herself, that Implacable Art was taken up by its publishers; it included some of her line drawings, and some poetry appeared in handwritten form.

 Illness

 Mendelssohn collapsed in February 2009, and was subsequently diagnosed with an inoperable brain tumour on her cerebellum.
 As the tumour developed, she became incapacitated by it and dependent on hospital care, being almost unconscious for the last two weeks before her death in November 2009.

+Collections

+Mendelssohn's personal archive is held at University of Sussex Special Collections, based at The Keep.
+The collection contains an extensive record of Mendelssohn's work as poet and artist, featuring notebooks, drawing books, art, and draft poems.
+There is a partial record of Mendelssohn's time in Holloway Prison.
+The archive was donated to Sussex in 2010 through Mendelssohn's children.